docker/docs/datacenter/ucp/2.1/guides/architecture.md

 If the node is a:

 * **Manager**: the `ucp-agent` service automatically starts serving all UCP components including the UCP web UI and data stores used by UCP.
-By promoting a node to manager, UCP automatically becomes highly available and fault tolerant.
+The `ucp-agent` accomplishes this by [deploying several containers](#ucp-components-in-manager-nodes) on the node.
+By promoting a node to manager, UCP automatically becomes highly available and fault tolerant. <br/><br/>
 * **Worker**: on worker nodes the `ucp-agent` service starts serving a proxy service that ensures only authorized users and other UCP services can run Docker commands in that node.
+The `ucp-agent` only deploys a [subset of containers](#ucp-components-in-worker-nodes) on worker nodes.

 ## UCP internal components